-, , Describe (i) the material conflicts of interest, and (ii) how these conflicts wanddressed in the best interest of the client. (c) Describe (i) the client, and (ii) how the client confusion will be addressed.
-Does your sponsoring firm and the entity have procedures for identifying an ressing material conflicts of interest?
-If so, confirm you are complying with sets of procedures. (e) h sets of procedures. (e) revi State the name and title of the individual at your sponsoring firm who ha (e) revision Security and Secur State the name and title of the individual at your sponsoring firm who have been activity.
-State the name and title of the individual at your sponsoring firm who have extended and approved the activity.
-Schedule E, by replacing the text between the sentence "b) State the market guaranteed directly or indirectly by any person or entity?
-Yes No If "Yes", provide the name of the person or entity and state the relationship between you and that person or entity: e) Have you directly or indirectly given up any rights relating to these securities or this partnership interest, or do you, when you are registered or approved as a result of the review of this form, intend to give up any of these rights (including by hypothecation, pledging or depositing as collateral the securities or partnership interest with any entity or person)?
-Yes No If "Yes", provide the name of the person or entity, state the relationship between you and that person or entity and describe the rights that have been or will be given up: (n) Colui hedule F in the portion of the form under the contact information for British mbia, by replacing "Freedom of Information Officer" with "Registration and adding "E-mail: Registration@bcsc.bc.ca " at the end, (o) Saska chedule F in the portion of the form under the contact information for atchewan, by deleting "Deputy" after "Attention:" and adding at the end wil: registrationfcaa@gov.sk.ca", (p) hedule F in the portion of the form under the contact information for Nova a, by replacing "Deputy Director, Capital Markets" with "Registration", (q) by ac hedule F in the portion of the form under the contact information for Yukon, dding "Office of the Yukon" before "Superintendent of Securities" and cing "(867) 667-5314" with "(867) 667-5466", and (r) chedule F in the portion of the form under the contact information for hwest Territories, by deleting "Deputy" after "Attention:".
-This (1) Instrument comes into force on June 6, 2022.
+If "Yes", provide the name of the person or entity, state the relationship between you and that person or entity and describe the rights that have been or will be given up:

+- (m) in Schedule F, by replacing "Notice of" in the title with "notice and consent for", - (n) in Schedule F in the portion of the form under the contact information for British Columbia, by replacing "Freedom of Information Officer" with "Registration staff" and adding "E-mail: Registration@bcsc.bc.ca" at the end, - (o) in Schedule F in the portion of the form under the contact information for Saskatchewan, by deleting "Deputy" after "Attention:" and adding at the end "Email: registrationfcaa@gov.sk.ca", - (p) in Schedule F in the portion of the form under the contact information for Nova Scotia, by replacing "Deputy Director, Capital Markets" with "Registration", - (q) in Schedule F in the portion of the form under the contact information for Yukon, by adding "Office of the Yukon" before "Superintendent of Securities" and replacing "(867) 667-5314" with "(867) 667-5466", and - (r) in Schedule F in the portion of the form under the contact information for Northwest Territories, by deleting "Deputy" after "Attention:". - 17.
+(1) This Instrument comes into force on June 6, 2022. - (2) In Saskatchewan, despite subsection (1), if this Instrument is filed with the Registrar of Regulations after June 6, 2022, this Instrument comes into force on the day on which it is filed with the Registrar of Regulations.